Keep abreast of the latest COVID-19-related updates for students, including available resources.

 2020-21 in-person activities

-The Government of Quebec recently announced stricter COVID-19 related guidelines, among which is a nightly 8 p.m. to 5 a.m. curfew in effect until February 8, 2021.
+The Government of Quebec has announced a series of COVID-19-related guidelines, among which is a nightly 9:30 p.m. to 5 a.m. curfew in effect until further notice.

 Required in-person classroom and lab activities are exempt from this curfew.
 If you are a student who needs to be on campus (or travel to and from Concordia) during curfew for required in-person activities related to your courses, your professor will provide a letter of attestation to you via Moodle.